kevgo/run-that-app/README.md

 #### Run-that-app does not support an application I need

-It's super easy to add it!
-See `DEVELOPMENT.md` for details how to add it.
+It's super easy to add a new application to _run-that-app_!
+See `DEVELOPMENT.md` for details.

 #### Why not use the package manager of my system to install third-party applications?